o-ran-sc/archived-ric-app-admin/docs/user-guide.rst

    :local:

 ..  a user guide should be how to use the component or system; it should not be a requirements document
-..  delete this content after edittng it
+..  delete this content after editing it

 Description
 -----------
 ..
-Describe the target users of the projcet, for example, modeler/data scientist, ORAN-OSC platform admin, marketplace user, design studio end user, etc
+Describe the target users of the project, for example, modeler/data scientist, ORAN-OSC platform admin, marketplace user, design studio end user, etc
 ..
-Descirbe how the target users can get use of a O-RAN SC component.
+Describe how the target users can get use of a O-RAN SC component.
 ..
 If the guide contains sections on third-party tools, is it clearly stated why the O-RAN-OSC platform is using those tools?
 Are there instructions on how to install and configure each tool/toolset?

 The AC xAPP provides rate control of SgNB Addition Requests via a standard sliding window control algorithm which is configurable at run-time.
 Please see :ref:`Installation Guide` for instructions on compiling and executing the AC xAPP.
 This document explains the various configurable parameters of the AC xAPP executable, policies and metrics.